 Located in the Tyrrhenian Sea, Capri island is an amazingly picturesque spot with breathtaking cliffs and gorgeous blue waters.
 It is another very popular spot among island enthusiasts and has been since ancient Roman times.
 Capri is perfect for boating, swimming, snorkeling and would be an absolute mistake not to include it in your Italian islands hopping itinerary.

 Also located in the Tyrrhenian Sea is a volcanic island named Ischia, it is also a must especially to those who with to spend time while rejuvenating the body and mind.
 It is best knows for for the healing waters of its thermal spas and the many mineral benefits enjoyed in the vicinity of this particular island.

 Lake Iseo embodies a very special island, in fact it is the largest lake island in all of Europe.
-A visit to this island, named Monte Isola, will take you back in time, as there are no cars allowed here and it is abundant in medieval churches and architecture.
+A visit to this island - named Monte Isola, will take you far back in time.
+There are no cars allowed on the island and the abundance of medieval churches and ancient architecture will absolutely transport you back a few centuries.
 This beautiful site can be reached first by rail and then a short ferry ride across the lake.

 Near Sicily we have another gem - Ortygia, yet another one of those must-see Italy Islands if looking to deeply immerse in history.
 This island has been mentioned in ancient Greek mythology and is the site of some extraordinary archaic ruins, it is an absolute must for whose who appreciate magnificent architecture that tells a tale of time.